cs544-wisc/s23/p5/README.md

 * when inserting metatdata to weather station table only insert those stations belongs to Wisconsin only
 * Apr 7: vnode token example in Q2 was incorrect -- fixed it
 * Apr 10: Q4 calculate the correlation between the maximum temperatures in Madison and Milwaukee
+* Apr 11: updated examples to have server.py in "notebooks" (instead of "share")

 ## Part 1: Station Metadata